Winter War: Peace negotiations

 While the Finns attempted to re-open negotiations with Moscow by every means during the war, the Soviets did not respond.
 In early January, Finnish communist Hella Wuolijoki contacted the Finnish Government.
 She offered to contact Moscow through the Soviet Union's ambassador to Sweden, Alexandra Kollontai.
-Wuolijoki departed for Stockholm and met Kollontai secretly at a hotel.
-On 29 January, Molotov put an end to the puppet Terijoki Government and recognized the Ryti–Tanner government as the legal government of Finland, informing it that the USSR was willing to negotiate peace.
+Tanner, Ryti, and Paasikivi accepted Wuolijoki's offer and granted her permission to meet with Kollontai in Stockholm, where she arrived on 10 January.
+Kollontai and Wuolijoki would meet almost every day for the next three weeks at Stockholm's Grand Hotel.
+A back channel to the Kremlin had been established.
+On 29 January, Molotov put an end to the puppet Terijoki Government and recognized the Ryti–Tanner government as the legal government of Finland, informing it that the Soviet Union was willing to negotiate peace.

 By mid-February, it became clear that the Finnish forces were rapidly approaching exhaustion.
 For the Soviets, casualties were high, the situation was a source of political embarrassment to the Soviet regime, and there was a risk of Franco-British intervention (which was overestimated by Soviet intelligence in February and March 1940).
 With the spring thaw approaching, the Soviet forces risked becoming bogged down in the forests.
 Finnish Foreign Minister Väinö Tanner arrived in Stockholm on 12 February and negotiated the peace terms with the Soviets through the Swedes.
 German representatives, not aware that the negotiations were underway, suggested on 17 February that Finland negotiate with the Soviet Union.